Haiti Crisis 2026

 Haiti's crisis is compounded by centuries of structural exploitation.
 France extracted reparations from Haiti for 122 years after the slave revolt — a debt that significantly stunted economic development.
 The US occupied Haiti 1915–1934.
 The international response to the current crisis has been widely criticized as inadequate.

-CFR downgraded Haiti from Tier I to Tier II in 2026, reflecting slightly reduced escalation risk compared to peak 2024 levels — but the situation remains critical by any objective measure.
+Politically, Fils-Aimé remains the only official holding executive power after the TPC's dissolution; general elections are planned for August 2026 but delays are considered likely.
+CFR downgraded Haiti from Tier I to Tier II in 2026, reflecting slightly reduced escalation risk — but conditions remain catastrophic by any objective measure.

 Regional Hotspots